- Planning Your Trip

 Orsborn, a graduate of the Buckeye Leadership Academy, is also a member of Fighter Country Partnership, a group that supports the men, women and the mission of Luke Air Force Base.

 Councilmember Gary Sherwood was elected in November 2012 to represent Glendale’s Sahuaro District and began his term on January 15, 2013.
-Sherwood is serving on the Government Services Committee for the council.
+Sherwood was just appointed as Chair on the Government Services Committee for the council.
 He was also appointed in January 2015 to serve on the Risk Management and Workers’ Compensation Trust Fund Boards.
 Outside city hall, Sherwood is currently serving on the Board of Directors of Valley Metro Regional Public Transportation Authority (RPTA) and as Vice Chair for the FY 2015 term and as one of five members on the Valley Metro Rail Board of Directors.
-He also serves as chairman of Valley Metro’s Budget and Finance subcommittee serving the FY 2015 term.
-Sherwood was reappointed to the Valley Metro RPTA and Metro Board Subcommittee, also serving the FY 2015 term.
+He also serves as chairman of Valley Metro’s Budget and Finance subcommittee serving the FY 2015 & 2016 terms.
+Sherwood was reappointed to the Valley Metro RPTA and Metro Board Subcommittee, also serving the FY 2016 term.
 Councilmember Sherwood is a Certified Ambassador for the Greater Phoenix Economic Council (GPEC) as an active participant.
 He recently joined Arizona Town Hall and participated in a three day program on Transportation and Arizona where a comprehensive summary report was generated from about 120 participants from around Arizona.

 On a national level, Sherwood serves on the National League of Cities Transportation Infrastructure and Services Steering Committee in addition to serving on the NLC’s First Tier Subcommittee as Vice Chair.
 Locally, Councilmember Sherwood is an active member of the Glendale Historical Society and the Glendale Civic Pride Ambassadors.
 Councilmember Sherwood currently is employed as a marketing director for a restoration/renovation general contractor serving both residential and commercial customers with a focus on the multifamily segment.
 He serves on many committees for the Arizona Multifamily Association (AMA) in varying capacities.